emprius/csv2pdf/README.md

-# PDF Generator
+# CSV2PDF

 A GUI application that generates PDFs from a template by combining it with text content and data from a CSV file.
 The application allows you to add formatted text with tags that get replaced with values from the CSV file.

 ## Installation

 ### Option 1: Download Portable Binary (Recommended)
-1. Download the latest `pdf_generator` binary from the releases page
+1. Download the latest `csv2pdf` binary from the releases page
-2. Make it executable: `chmod +x pdf_generator`
+2. Make it executable: `chmod +x csv2pdf`
-3. Double-click to run, or run from terminal: `./pdf_generator`
+3. Double-click to run, or run from terminal: `./csv2pdf`

 ### Option 2: Build from Source
 1. Clone the repository